delbert/contribute_quantum_kata/README.md

-# contribute_quantum_kata
+# Contributing to the Microsoft Quantum Computing Kata

-notes and helpful hints on how to contribute to the Microsoft Quantum Computing Kata
+Some notes and helpful hints on how to contribute to the Microsoft Quantum Computing Kata (https://github.com/microsoft/QuantumKatas)

+Here is the link to install the requisite software on your computer:  https://docs.microsoft.com/en-us/quantum/install-guide/